juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 #### OAuth2 Authentication

-**Best for:** Third-party applications that need to access other users' sites and data.
+OAuth2 authentication is a more secure approach and the best option for third-party applications that need to access other users' sites and data.

 OAuth2 provides secure, user-controlled access delegation, allowing your application to act on behalf of users without storing their passwords.
 The user explicitly grants permission to your application through WordPress.com's authorization interface.